BECAA Learning Hub

 How much was caught, seen, hooked, collected, or harvested?
 When did it happen?
 How many hours, people, traps, hooks, hauls, or tide cycles were involved?

-Every usable BECCA response needs a number, a year, and an effort measure.
+Every usable BECAA response needs a number, a year, and an effort measure.

-Every BECCA should ask about the current-year best catch, the best-ever catch, the first-year or early-career catch, effort, gear, and place.
+Every BECAA should ask about the current-year best catch, the best-ever catch, the first-year or early-career catch, effort, gear, and place.

 The current-year question is mandatory.
-A BECCA should include either the best-ever catch or the first-year catch.
+A BECAA should include either the best-ever catch or the first-year catch.
 Asking all three is strongest.

 Recreational sight fishing sightings, shots, eats, hookups, landed fish, maximum size